marktnoonan/cy-validators-example/README.md

 ## Background

 Components exist in a hierarchy.
-There are architectural components like layouts, small utility components act as basic building blocks, as well as larger components that are directly recognizable in a design system.
+There are architectural components like layouts, small utility components act as basic building blocks, as well as in-between components that are directly recognizable in a design system.

 As the levels of nesting and complexity increase in a component-based application, component tests can become difficult to manage, and it can feel like things like test setup and assertions start be duplicated at multiple layers of the system.